derailed-dash/Advent-of-Code/docs/python/classes.md

     """ A Dog class """

     def __init__(self, name: str) -> None:
-        """ How we create an instance of Dog.

-        Args:
-            name (str): The name of the dog
-        """

-        self._name = name   # note how this is intended to be a private instance attribute
+        """ How we create an instance of Dog. """s self._name = name   # note how this is intended to be a private instance attribute

     # Use the @property decorator to provide a public interface to a method, that resembles an attribute.